 Ever hear a friend or family member say “I can’t lose weight,” “my body is different, even when I don’t eat I still don’t lose weight,” or “I have really slow metabolism.”
 These are common sayings people use to explain why they have not met a goal or achieved weight loss.
 This sheet is going to breakdown the weight loss process, suggest some tips, and help you meet your weight goal.

 First, in order to lose weight your body has to have a calorie deficit.
 A calorie is a unit of energy.
 3,500 calories equals one pound, so in order to lose 1 pound, you would need to have a calorie deficit of 3,500calories.
+If you are struggling with you weight loss then get Instant knockout.
+This really helped me lose that extra weight.

 We can decrease calories by consuming fewer (eating) or by burning more (exercise).